 Let a quote from Shakespeare's Hamlet bring you the next suggestion: "There's rosemary, that's for remembrance..."
 How did the author get this idea?
 This herb was considered sacred to ancient Egyptians, Romans, and Greeks.
 In those bygone times, Greek scholars wore wreaths of rosemary because they associated the herb with the goddess of memory, Mnemosyne.
 She slept with Zeus for nine consecutive nights and thus conceived the Muses.

 The memory-boosting powers of rosemary will not only assist your staff in learning new things.
 At the same time, they will aid the teacher to remember what they're supposed to say.
 It works both ways.

 The routine on a day of training is different.
 Your staff must learn a lot in a short amount of time.
 To digest the knowledge gained, they may require an extra-long lunch break.
 While you may decide to use a different scent while they eat, you might also choose otherwise.
 The extended break will be good for all to clear their mind after an intensive learning session.

 While on average days, your employees may not have much time and only allow themselves a quick sandwich, this time they may treat themselves to a sweet.
 They deserve a reward, but this holds a danger too.

 No dip after a substantial lunch

 After a demanding half day and a more substantial meal, in the afternoon, the chances increase of your trainees succumbing to a dip in energy.
-Be ready for this possibility and arm your cold-air diffuser with a whiff of Mint Motion.
-This combination of peppermint, eucalyptus and rosemary should keep their attention keen for the last parts of the course.
+Be ready for this possibility and arm your cold-air diffuser with a whiff of Crushed Lime & Mint.
+This combination of mint, lime and jasmine should keep their attention keen for the last parts of the course.
 Instead of witnessing how they drag themselves to the end of the ordeal, you'll see them clear-spirited and happy because they realize how much they have learned.